carl-allen/carl-allen.github.io/docs/_posts/2024-12-15-disentanglement.markdown

 ### Final remarks

-We hope this post provides intuitive insight into how a seemingly innocuous design choice, motivated by computational efficiency, leads to disentanglement; how understanding may transfer surprisingly usefully  from linear to non-linear models; and, perhaps most fundamentally, how statistically independent components of the data form "seams" running through the data manifold, which a VAE tries to "unpick".
+We hope this post provides clearer insight into (i) what disentanglement means and how diagonal covariances, a seemingly innocuous design choice motivated by computational efficiency, leads to it; (ii) how statistically independent components of the data form "seams" running through the data manifold, which a VAE tries to "unpick"; and (iii) how understanding may transfer surprisingly well from linear to non-linear models.

+---

 This work throws up many interesting questions, e.g.:
 * if the VAE objective aims to disentangle, why is disentanglement not observed more reliably, e.g. as observed by [Locatello et al. (2019)](https://arxiv.org/pdf/1811.12359)?